vjoel/tupelo/example/riemann/README.md

     $ tup sv -I example/riemann -r v2/sqlite-event-store --symbol-keys --subscribe event --store SqliteEventStore,event
     >> ra

-The symbol-keys is so that the adapter between tupelo and sqlite simply passes the hashes with symbol keys directly through the Sequel layer, without converting from strings.
+The `--symbol-keys` is so that the adapter between tupelo and sqlite simply passes the hashes with symbol keys directly through the Sequel layer, without converting from strings.

 The `ra` should print the event (note the symbol keys).
 Or you could `read subspace("event")` for the same effect as `read_all`.